0131N/HPQC/README.md

 | 6400 | **2.770s** | **Numerical Explosion** |

 **time increase**
-When  is too high, the acceleration values exceed the precision of the `double` data type within the given time step ().
+When  is too high, the acceleration values exceed the precision of the `double` data type within the given time step .
 This leads to `NaN` or `Inf` values.
-Processing these "non-numbers" in the floating-point unit (FPU) and writing them as long text strings to the CSV significantly slows down the execution time.
-This is a violation of the ** Courant-Friedrichs-Lewy Condition**, which dictates that information cannot travel across the simulation grid faster than the time-step allows.
+Processing these "non-numbers" in the floating-point unit and writing them as long text strings to the CSV significantly slows down the execution time.
+This is a violation of the Courant-Friedrichs-Lewy Condition, which dictates that information cannot travel across the simulation grid faster than the time-step allows.

 ---